-I have actually been reading various works on consciousness, from both the substance dualist and materialist perspective.
-In psychology, I learned that consciousness is simply awareness.
-It involves awareness of one's thought and feelings.
-Consciousness entails visual awareness, auditory awareness, gustatory awareness, olfactory awareness and tactile awareness.
+I have been reading various works on consciousness, from both the substance dualist and materialist perspective.
+Psychology usually teaches us that consciousness is simply awareness: it involves awareness of one's thought and feelings.
+Consciousness involves visual awareness, auditory awareness, gustatory awareness, olfactory and tactile awareness.

 Charles G. Morris (Understanding Psychology) defines consciousness as the human awareness of mental processes such as making decisions, remembering, daydreaming, concentrating, reflecting, sleeping, and dreaming.
-It is also good to remember that consciousness evidently obtains on a graded continuum such that a person in a vegetative state or a young newborn can be considered to be aware, even though both entities experience awareness at different places on the graded continuum.
+It is also good to remember that consciousness evidently obtains on a graded continuum such that a person in a vegetative state or a young newborn may be aware, even though both entities experience awareness at different places on the graded continuum.

 The other book I have in mind is The Astonishing Hypothesis: The Scientific Search for the Soul written by Francis Crick.
 This book is even more difficult to read because of its demanding content.
 Nevertheless, it is of interest that Crick believes the notion of a "soul" (an immaterial aspect of humans) which gives us a sense of self-awareness or feeling of subjectivity is superfluous, redundant or pleonastic.
 Most scientists now think that the brain takes care of all things that were once attributed to the soul.
 Crick thus maintains: